mvolkmann/context-easy/README.md

 does exactly this.

-The easiest way for components to use this is through the `useContext` hook added in React 16.7.
+The easiest way for components to use this is through the `useContext` hook added in React 16.7.0-alpha.0.
+Note that hooks are not finalized yet, but the React team plans to add them in a production release by April 2019.
 If you are not yet familiar with React hooks, read about them at
 <https://raw.githubusercontent.com/mvolkmann/context-easy/master/hooks.md>.